Description of nucleon transfer reactions at intermediate energies within the impulse picture: Introduction

 \section{Introduction}

 Proton-induced neutron pickup ($p,d$) reactions have been used to investigate the neutron single particle (s.p.) structure of atomic nuclei.
 To realize the pickup reactions, the momentum-matching condition must be satisfied, that is, the momentum of the neutron to be picked up must be similar to the momentum transfer.
 Because the motion of a nucleon inside a nucleus is restricted by the Fermi momentum, the momentum-matching condition becomes difficult to satisfy at higher incident energies.
 Quite recently, Ong and collaborators claimed that the ($p,d$) reaction at intermediate energies can be a good probe for a high-momentum neutron in a nucleus~\cite{Ong:2012lwd}, despite the small cross section due to the breakdown of the momentum-matching condition.
-In such situations, there will be no guarantee that the standard distorted wave Born approximation (DWBA) is the best reaction model.
+In such situations, where the reaction dynamics can be more complex, it is worthwhile to consider an alternative approach to the standard distorted wave Born approximation (DWBA).